focusOtter/fullstack-image-upload-download/README.md

 ### User Interface

-- The UI is basic!
+- The UI is intentionally basic!
 - Uses `withAuthenticator` for straightforward authentication.
 - `StorageManager` and `StorageImage` for handling image files.